AMD Radeon RX 5700 XT and Radeon RX 5700 Review

 This time around, AMD used the Electronic Entertainment Expo in Los Angeles as the launch pad for a Navi deets, pouring out all the architectural details it was willing to divulge with less than 24 hours to write it up, then complicating matters by prohibiting audio or video recordings of the technical deep dives.
 But even rushing the particulars for reasons unknown couldn’t stop Nvidia from squeezing in a Turing refresh prior to Radeon RX 5700 and Radeon RX 5700 XT availability.

 The two Navi-based cards originally took aim at GeForce RTX 2070 and GeForce RTX 2060.
 Just days before reviews were scheduled to go live, however, AMD found itself staring down the barrel of GeForce RTX 2060, 2060 Super, and 2070 Super.
 Its hardware was already baked, so the company turned another dial to stay competitive: it dropped the price of Radeon RX 5700 XT to $400, matching GeForce RTX 2060 Super, and lowered Radeon RX 5700 to $350, pulling up alongside GeForce RTX 2060.
 AMD is clearly feeling good enough about its performance story to go up against the GeForces at identical pricing.
-Is that confidence well-placed or is AMD underestimating the appeal of real-time ray tracing support?
+Are either of these Radeons among the best graphics cards or is AMD underestimating the appeal of real-time ray tracing support?

 Meet Radeon RX 5700 XT